Policy

 Executive Summary

-The Stablecoin Standard (SCS) introduces a structured framework to support decentralized (DeFi) stablecoins in meeting evolving market standards, risks and regulatory and policy discussions.
-Version 2.0 of the SCS framework focuses on three pillars:
+The Stablecoin Standard (SCS) introduces a structured framework to support certain decentralized (DeFi) stablecoins in meeting evolving market standards, risks and regulatory and policy discussions.
+The DeFi stablecoin framework focuses on three pillars:

 Operational Resilience

-Requiring strong ollateralization, liquidation protocols, and stress-tested risk systems.
+Requiring strong collateralization, liquidation protocols, and risk systems that can withstand periods of stress.

 Transparency and User Protection